ayush585/proof-of-pothole/README.md

    # Then navigate to http://localhost:3000/src/
    ```
 3. Add the PWA to your home screen for offline testing.
 Capture a photo, lock location, classify, and export.
+4. Use the Identity section to export your local keys (keep `identity.json` safe) or import an existing identity to resume signing on another browser.

 ## Architecture Notes
 - All logic lives client-side; no backend dependencies.